-[MySQL] Setting default date to current date
+How to set default date to current date in MySQL

-The most typical way people set default values to mysql date fields is by using the CURRENT_TIMESTAMP constant as follows:
+The most typical way people set default values to mysql date fields is by using the CURRENT_TIMESTAMP

 create table ledger_entries (